Lodaer Img

 Dorrian’s Red Hand 555 Washington Street, Jersey City

-Enjoy five comedy shows this week, hosted by Turner Sparks and Tom Kelly featuring comedians from HBO, Netflix is a Joke, Howard Stern, and more.
+Enjoy four comedy shows this week, featuring comedians from America’s Got Talent, Comedy Central, Animal Planet, Laughing Skull Comedy Fest, and more.
 Show tickets are $25 for all shows plus a 2-item minimum per person + 20% gratuity.

 View The Local Girl’s Real Estate Directory here — which has 90+ listings just this week.